Rakugen/Scrabble-Backend/README.md

 ## Setup
-(how to clone and build, npm install, npm start, etc)
+(how to clone and build, npm install, npm start, etc) You can find the Scrabble - Frontend here: (https://github.com/Rakugen/Scrabble-Frontend)

 ## Features
 These are some of the key features in Scrabble - Backend: